RobotLocomotion/drake/doc/_pages/pip.md

 ## Nightly Releases

-Binary packages of Drake for Ubuntu 20.04 (Focal), Ubuntu 22.04 (Jammy), and macOS are generated nightly.
-A [PEP 503](https://peps.python.org/pep-0503/) compliant extra index url is uploaded to the drake-packages s3 url [https://drake-packages.csail.mit.edu/whl/nightly/](https://drake-packages.csail.mit.edu/whl/nightly/).
+Wheel packages for Ubuntu 20.04 (Focal), Ubuntu 22.04 (Jammy), and macOS are published nightly at a [PEP 503](https://peps.python.org/pep-0503/) index url [https://drake-packages.csail.mit.edu/whl/nightly/](https://drake-packages.csail.mit.edu/whl/nightly/).

 - Nightly wheel version numbers are created as `0.0.YYYYMMDD`, e.g., `0.0.20230914` for Septemper 14th, 2023.
-- The index is updated each morning as the final step of every successful wheel build, and advertises the listing of wheels available for the last 48 days.
-  Once a nightly wheel is older than 48 days, it will not be available for download in the future.
-Use a stable release tag if you need something to exist longer, or mirror the wheel yourself.
+- Nightly wheel packages are retained for 56 days from their date of creation, and drop out of the index after 48 days.

-To install a nightly wheel using `pip`, replace `YYYYMMDD` with the desired
+To install a specific nightly wheel using `pip`, replace `YYYYMMDD` with the desired date:
-date:

 ```bash
 python3 -m venv env